UnofficialJuliaMirror/bcbi-PredictMDRegistry-26a550a3-39fe-4af4-af6d-e8814c2b6dd9/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for instructions.

-# How to register a new version for an existing package already registered with PredictMDRegistry
+# How to tag a new release for a package already registered with PredictMDRegistry

 See [CONTRIBUTING.md](CONTRIBUTING.md) for instructions.